nathanhleung/fallback/www/docs/roadmap.md

 ## Security

+There are two parts to this — contract security and web security.

+### Contract Security

 There's a [Solhint](https://github.com/protofire/solhint) rule called [`no-complex-fallback`](https://github.com/protofire/solhint/blob/master/docs/rules/security/no-complex-fallback.md), under the "Security" category, which encourages the `fallback` function to have less than 2 statements.

 - What are the security implications of making the `fallback` function so complex and open-ended in this project?

+### Web Security

+Right now, all HTTP requests and responses are publicly accessible (if the contract is `eth_call`ed) or written in plaintext on-chain (if we use `eth_send*`).
+This makes this app unsuitable for sending sensitive/authenticated information (e.g. a JSON Web token, or user data) over the wire.
+What do we need to do to make this possible?

+> See the [Encrypted Requests/Responses](#encrypted-requestsresponses) section for more details.

 ## Examples and Documentation